ashishbhungani97/metamask-extension/test/manual-scenarios/privacy-settings/check 'Display NFT media' toggle works correctly.md

 Given I am on the Security & Privacy settings page
 And the "Display NFT media" toggle is set to ON
-When I view my NFTs in MetaMask
+When I view my NFTs in BlockStar
-Then MetaMask should display NFT media and data
+Then BlockStar should display NFT media and data

 ```